Erickson Lubin: Lubin vs. Cota

 After 17 wins, 12 of them by way of knockout, Lubin faced Jorge Cota in a WBC super welterweight title eliminator.
 The fight was scheduled for 4 March 2017 as a co-feature to Keith Thurman-Danny García.
 Cota went down on the fourth round, he would rise but the referee deemed him unable to continue.
 With the win, Lubin became Jermell Charlo's mandatory challenger.

 Lubin vs. Charlo

-On August 24, RingTV announced that the fight between Charlo and Lubin would take place on October 14 at the Barclays Center in Brooklyn, New York.
+On August 24, RingTV announced that the fight between Jermell Charlo and Lubin would take place on October 14 at the Barclays Center in Brooklyn, New York.
 The fight card would also feature Erislandy Lara defending his WBA title against Terrell Gausha and Jarrett Hurd defending his IBF title against Austin Trout, with the event being billed as a super welterweight triple-header.
 Charlo made swift work of Lubin, knocking him out toward the end of the first round, as Lubin dipped directly into a right uppercut in an attempt to dodge a left jab.

 Lubin rebounded from his loss to Charlo with a series of wins.